my2ndhead/hyperthreat/README.md

 - The tests are run against the R6.1 Test data and focus on the Insider #1 with the username of "CSF2712".
 - Risk Manager contains minor parts of code from the Alert Manager-app, where all intellectual property is owned by us (code reuse).

+# What we are proud of...

+This was a real team effort.
+We were able to build a complex solution together, touching almost every Splunk techology there is,and everyone was able to show his strenghts.
+The culmination of the project was, when we broughtthe three different app pieces together, almost everything worked right out-of-the-box and the insider in the test data was found immediatly.

 ## References
 [1] http://creativecommons.org/licenses/by-nc-sa/4.0/